Best Of15 min read

 Key Features:

-• Free SSL, free site migration
+• Free SSL and free site migration

 • Unlimited SSD storage and bandwidth on most plans

-• Developer-friendly: SSH, Git, WP-CLI, staging environments
+• Developer features: SSH, Git, WP-CLI, staging environments

 • Free CDN on Turbo plans